LendelTheGreat/blackbox/README.md

 # What Nantas said
 - Build features: autoencoders on 10-100 states, then use them as features for a simple model.
 - Train: perhaps Q-learning idea?
--
+- Appareantly Q-learning can be implemented with continuous states as well, instead of binary ones.
+Let's try this.

 # To do
 - Think about how to implement online learning: learn while you go through the level (i.e. modify weights by responses in the first half, then cash in on the changes in the second half)